Published on

 In this article, Part 2 of the series, we will build on that foundational knowledge.
 First, we will cover an operation that applies to the vector/matrix's individual elements as a whole: the dot product.
 This operation belongs to a class of operations that do not view the individual elements independently.
 Then we will visualize the dot product operation to build intuition, and finally, we will learn about embeddings, which are special types of vectors that represent concepts, objects, and ideas.
 Embeddings are used throughout modern AI and have applications in large language models, image generation models, and recommendation systems.
 In the article, you will find questions, a quiz, and two interactive playgrounds (the Interactive Dot Product Playground and the Interactive Embedding Explorer are best viewed on laptop/desktop) that were designed to help you understand the concepts.

-In Part 3 of the series (coming early July 2024), we will use all the fundamental linear algebra we will have learned in Part 1 and Part 2 to build a visual similarity search engine.
-Below is a preview of the visual similiarity search engine, which returns images similar to the user's input image.
+In Part 3 of the series, we will use all the fundamental linear algebra we will have learned in Part 1 and Part 2 to build an image search engine.
+Below is a preview of the image search engine, which returns images similar to the user's input image.

 Without further ado, let's get started!